Thank you for subscribing

 What appliances are lithium-ion batteries used in?

-Laptops, mobile phones, tablets, power banks, electric shavers, power tools, domestic appliances, e-scooters and e-bikes are just some of the many rechargeable items in your house that probably contain lithium-ion batteries.
+Laptops, mobile phones, tablets, power banks, e-cigarettes, electric shavers, power tools, domestic appliances, e-scooters and e-bikes are just some of the many rechargeable items in your house that probably contain lithium-ion batteries.

 Lithium batteries, as opposed to lithium-ion batteries, are single-use only.
 They are commonly found in smoke alarms, digital cameras, television remotes, and some gaming controllers.